simoninireland/epydemic/README.rst

 Overview
 --------

-``epyc`` is a Python library that implements simulations of epidemic (and other) processes over networks.
+``epydemic`` is a Python library that implements simulations of epidemic (and other) processes over networks.
+Epidemic processes are very important in both network science and its applications.
+The most common application is to study the was in which diseases progress in different network conditions, depending on their infectiousness and other properties.

+``epydemic` provides the basic simulation machinery for performing epidemic simulations under two different simulation regimes: synchronous simulation in which time proceeds in discrete time intervals, and stochastic or Gillespuie simulations which are better for handling a wider range of probabilities (but which are slightly harder to specify).

 Installation